jaiprakashoffcl/register-form-python/README.md

-# Registration Form using Tkinter
+# Registration Form using Python and Tkinter library

 This project implements a simple registration form using the Tkinter library in Python.